 Background information is provided in the History Evidence Paper (see Appendix 1 for a link to this document).
-Listed here are buildings and points of interest, both designated and non-designated, which have made up the village character throughout its history.
-Appendix 10 lists 28 designated, and non-designated Historical Assets ranging from the village church through an ancient "moat" and seventeenth-century public houses to nineteenth-century houses.
-Appendix 11 lists 18 buildings of local note, which Bierton Parish Council working with Buckinghamshire Council would like to elevate to Heritage Asset status, ranging from a Wesleyan Chapel to eighteenth- and nineteenth-century pubs and houses.
+Listed here are buildings and points of interest, both designated and nondesignated, which have made up the village character throughout its history.
+Appendix 10 lists 28 designated Historical Assets ranging from the village church through an ancient "moat" and seventeenth-century public houses to nineteenth-century houses.
+Appendix 11 lists 18 nondesignated Historical Assets ranging from a Wesleyan Chapel to eighteenth- and nineteenth-century pubs and houses.